andreedyson/next-template-starter-kit/README.md

 ```

 6. **Access the template**:
 Open http://localhost:3000 to view the app.
+Remove the boilerplate comment / unused components depending on your needs.
 ## <a name="structure">🏛️ Project Structure</a>

 ```bash